-- 14 20 bids for CIL funding were submitted to the District Council between 13 July and 15 September 2023.
+- July and 15 September 2023.
 These are set out in Appendix I. All 20 bids have been subject to a two stage assessment process.
-The first stage ensures the application is valid and considers whether the project is for infrastructure, that the application form is completed fully and also that the applicant has the legal right to carry out the scheme. - 15 The second stage robustly assesses each application against a strict set of criteria (agreed by Cabinet in September 2021) including the social, economic and environmental benefits of the scheme.
+The first stage ensures the application is valid and considers whether the project is for infrastructure, that the application form is completed fully and also that the applicant has the legal right to carry out the scheme. - The second stage robustly assesses each application against a strict set of criteria (agreed by Cabinet in September 2021) including the social, economic and environmental benefits of the scheme.
 Applications were ranked, and a shortlist agreed following discussion with the Chair and Vice Chair of the Board.
 It is the shortlisted bids that proceed to the CIL Spending Board and are the focus of this report.